NotKyoyo/notkyoyo/README.md

 ## I'm just a Student with some interest in code!
 - 🔭 Currently working on various projects, mostly on discord bots and some open-source projects!
-- 🥅 2020 Goals: Learn new things, and complete my mal queue.(Actually I'm being lazy)
+- 🥅 2021 Goals: Learn new things, and complete my mal queue.(Actually I'm being lazy, like 2020. :3)
-- 📫 Reach me on Discord: kyoyo#0001
+- 📫 Reach me on Discord: Kyoyo#8883
-- ⚡ Not much to add lol ;-;
+- ⚡ Nothing much to add lol ;-;

 ### Connect with me: